mazu36/ma-Project-Ensuring-Quality-Releases/README.md

 # [B] Instructions for Setup Initial Pipeline
 Set up a minimalistic DevOps pipeline to ensure the pipeline is set up correctly, before adding multiple stages to it.

-## Pre-requisites for Azure Pipeline:
+## Prerequisites for Azure Pipeline:
 + GiHub account: Plugin "Azure Pipeline" is installed and permission is set of our relevant repository.
-+ Azure account: VM named "myLinuxVM" created  by terraform (this VM will be configured as an agent for the needs of the Azure pipeline)

 + webapplication is up and running # MDE TODO

 ## Pipeline configuration